For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 To truly enhance access to treatment in low- and middle-income countries, the international community must collaborate to strengthen health care infrastructure, to ensure adequate financing for health, and to help to build local health care capacity through training and support.
 Pharmaceutical companies alone cannot solve these immense public-health problems.
 Sustainable solutions will come from comprehensive approaches that draw on the expertise of all stakeholders.

 In developed countries, we continue to work to address patient access needs.
 In the United States, for example, many state AIDS Drug Assistance Programs (ADAPs) have struggled to meet growing need.
-Over the last two decades, our company has lowered or frozen the price of its ARVs five times.
+Over the last two decades, our company has lowered or frozen the price of our ARVs five times.
 We also continue to offer support to eligible patients through our comprehensive Patient Assistance Programs and Co-Pay Assistance Program.
 Since 2010, we have worked with Welvista and with HarborPath to offer immediate access to no-cost HIV medicines to patients on ADAP waiting lists and to support a common portal for patients accessing our company-sponsored Patient Assistance Programs (PAPs).

-State Aids Drug Assistance Program (ADAP)
+State AIDS Drug Assistance Program (ADAP)

 We have a long history of working closely with leaders from the HIV community to ensure that our approach to pricing our medications is fair and reasonable, balancing our interest in conducting extensive HIV research with efforts to support broad access to our medicines.